Billows of red, dust trail behind our car as it barrels down the dirt road.

 After all, isn’t this what life is all about?
 Honoring one another and being a beneficial presence on earth as we travel on this extraordinary path called life?

-It’s nearly nightfall by the time we set off for to the city of Tamale.
+The sun descends towards the horizon as we set off for to the city of Tamale.
 As Chief Suale and I cruise back to the city, I roll my window down and the cool breeze engulfs our vehicle.
-Today has been a productive and satisfying day.
+Today was a very good day.

-I’m grateful for this role, and my work in Ghana.
+I’m grateful for my role as Napag, and my work in Ghana.
 My experiences and interactions with the people fills me compassion, humility, and gratitude.
 It’s a blessing to be able to serve in this way.